 In 2017, USGA chief executive Mike Davis appeared to hint that there are no plans to tweak the old 18 hole Monday playoff.

 “I don’t think in the foreseeable future you will see a change in the 18-hole US Open playoff.”

 He went on to talk about the 1994 playoff at Oakmont between Ernie Els, Colin Montgomerie and Loren Roberts as an example why the format works.

 “What’s interesting is if we had a sudden-death playoff one player would have won, if it’s a three hole playoff another player would have won.
 But over 18 holes, Ernie Els was the best player that day, and we think there’s something to that.”

-However, something clearly changed and this year’s tournament will feature a two hole aggregate playoff if necessary.
+However, something clearly changed and the tournament now features a two hole aggregate playoff if necessary.